-Poland: Drop the charges against Elżbieta, Anna and Joanna
+Poland: Drop the appeal against Elżbieta, Anna and Joanna’s acquittal

 Elżbieta, Anna and Joanna are outspoken activists and human rights defenders from Poland.
-They stood up against hate and discrimination for many years and are fighting for a just and equal Poland.
+They have stood against hate and discrimination for many years and are fighting for a just and equal Poland.
 They have been targeted by the Polish authorities just because of their peaceful activism.
 Their demand for justice continues.